cjowen1/catomistic/README.md

 # screening code for use of foundation MLFFs for surface science and reaction networks

-This code is actively being developed, as of May 6, 2025.
+This code is actively being developed, as of May 6, 2025 by Cameron J. Owen.